Greetings my brothers and sisters in Christ!

-Nathan and I enjoy reading (a lot!), hiking, road biking, gardening, car trips, relaxing on Orcas Island, and taking walks with our two German Shorthaired Pointers, Rogue and Rue.
+Nathan and I enjoy reading (a lot!), hiking, road biking, gardening, car trips, relaxing on Orcas Island, and taking walks with our daughter and our German Shorthaired Pointer Rue.

-If you are in need of Pastoral Care or would like to meet with me, please email me at email@example.com or call the church 253-927-3188 (Monday-Thursday).
+If you are in need of Pastoral Care or would like to meet with me, please email me at or call the church (253-927-3188) at firstname.lastname@example.org